Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 Oryza sativa

-Copy species.txt into ~/bash-linux-bioinformatics/data/raw/.
-Then rename the copy to plant_species.txt using a single mv command.
-Confirm both the original and the renamed copy exist.
+Copy species.txt to ~/bash-linux-bioinformatics/data/raw/.
+Then rename the copy from species.txt to plant_species.txt using a single mv command.
+Finally, confirm the original still exists in module-1-foundations/ and the renamed copy exists in data/raw/.

 Show answer